 Introduction of the DIVING-PAM, the first underwater PAM fluorometer.

+Introduction of the ULM-500 universal light meter.
 Significant extension of the Walz product range in the field of light measurement.

-Serial production of MINI-PAM-II commenced.
+Serial production of the MINI-PAM-II was started.

 Introduction of multi-color light panel (RGBW-L084) and bypass humidity control (CNF-400B) for the Gas-Exchange Chamber 3010-GWK1.